ckeditor/ckeditor4/tests/plugins/link/manual/getselectedlink.md

 @bender-tags: link, 4.8.0, 859, bug
 @bender-ui: collapsed
-@bender-ckeditor-plugins: link,toolbar,wysiwygarea,elementspath,contextmenu,image
+@bender-ckeditor-plugins: link,toolbar,wysiwygarea,elementspath,contextmenu,image,table

 1. Right-click on the span ("some button text") and select "Edit Link".

 **Expected:**
-* Link should have class `someClass`.
+* Link should have class `linkClass`.
 * Link should point to `https://www.google.pl`.